-NUR408 Nursing Capstone: (2-0) 2 Credits
+NUR460-Z Nursing Capstone for the RN: (2-0) 2 Credits

-Capstone experience in which students synthesize evidence-based practice and theoretical and research-based knowledge to develop a senior project using critical thinking skills, critical judgment, and independent decision-making.
-Students demonstrate proficiency in meeting the BSN terminal objectives and accreditation outcome criteria.
-Taken concurrently with NUR406 in the final semester of the BSN program.
+This course is designed to serve as a capstone experience wherein students synthesize evidence-based practice, and theoretical and research-based knowledge for the purpose of developing a senior project utilizing critical thinking skills, critical judgment, and independent decision-making.
+Students will demonstrate proficiency in meeting the BSN terminal objectives and accreditation outcome criteria.
+Pre-requisite: To be completed in the final semester of the nursing program.